matijapiskorec/archlinux-usb/vim.md

 ### Operators

 Change: c
-Change the whole line: cc
+Change the whole line: cc, S
+Change the line from where you are at: C
 Delete: d
 Delete the whole line: dd
 Swap case: ~